-Edgar Woolard begins with a description of his family and childhood years in Washington, North Carolina, where his parents encouraged him to excel in both academic and social environments.
+Edgar Woolard begins with a description of his family and childhood years in Washington, North Carolina.
 Woolard enrolled in North Carolina State University as a nuclear engineering major.
-In his junior year, he switched his major to industrial engineering, received his BS in 1956, and accepted a position at Alcoa in Maryville, Tennessee.
-Woolard left Alcoa after one year to serve a six-month term in the US Army.
-Upon his return, he was offered a job at DuPont, where he was shortly promoted into management.
-Woolard entered DuPont's Planning Division in 1976, where he oversaw many breakthroughs in DuPont polymers, especially Dacron production.
-Throughout his career, Woolard helped shape DuPont into a more streamlined and environmentally friendly company.
-In 1983, under DuPont's new system, Woolard was given responsibility for three departments: Agricultural Chemicals Division, Medical Division, and Photo Products Division.
-He served in that capacity for three years before becoming Vice Chairman and Chief Operating Officer, becoming CEO in 1987.
-Although his tenure was difficult, his efforts proved successful for both DuPont and its employees.
-For his earnest reorganization of DuPont, Woolard received the Chemical Industry Medal in 1998.
-Woolard concluded the interview with a discussion of DuPont's major achievements during his career, retirement, and thoughts on his family.
+In his junior year, he switched his major to industrial engineering; he received his BS in 1956, and accepted a position at Alcoa in Maryville, Tennessee.
+After a six-month stint in the US Army, Woolard was offered a job at DuPont, where he was shortly promoted into management.
+He entered DuPont's Planning Division in 1976, where he oversaw many breakthroughs in DuPont polymers, especially Dacron production.
+In 1983, Woolard was given responsibility for three departments: Agricultural Chemicals Division, Medical Division, and Photo Products Division.
+He served in that capacity for three years before becoming Vice Chairman and Chief Operating Officer, then CEO in 1987.
+Woolard received the Chemical Industry Medal in 1998.
+He concludes the interview with a discussion of DuPont's major achievements during his career, retirement, and thoughts on his family.

 Hao Wu grew up in China, during which time her family was separated and forced to relocate to the countryside during the Cultural Revolution.
 Despite this turmoil, Wu excelled in school.
-She enrolled in Peking Union Medical College in Beijing, a highly selective, combined eight year bachelor's and medical degree program founded by the Rockefeller Foundation, where she took courses taught in English and a semester of Immunology research which piqued her interest in laboratory work.
+She enrolled in Peking Union Medical College in Beijing, a highly selective, combined eight year bachelor's and medical degree program founded by the Rockefeller Foundation, where she took courses taught in English and a semester of immunology research which piqued her interest in laboratory work.
 At an international biochemistry meeting, Wu discovered the structural biology research of Michael Rossmann, and after some difficulty obtaining her visa, Wu began the PhD program at Purdue University joining Rossmann's laboratory.
 She ultimately joined the faculty at Weill Medical College of Cornell University.
 Shortly after beginning at Cornell, Wu received the Pew Scholars in the Biomedical Sciences Award.
 This fellowship helped her solve structures and perform the initial work necessary in order to receive a National Institutes of Health grant.
 During the oral history, Wu discussed her research group's work on TRAF and AIF and the difficulties associated with the funding of crystallographic research.
 She also touched on the current struggle between basic and translational science; competition from other laboratories; the complexities of balancing family and work; and the difficulties women in science face.

 Yue Xiong was born in Nanchang.
 His father was a scholar sent to a labor camp during the Cultural Revolution, and his mother struggled to support the family.
 After high school Xiong worked on the farm where his family lived.
 When the Cultural Revolution ended, Xiong attended Fudan University.
 James Watson's book on the molecular biology of the gene inspired him.
 Interested in the China-United States Biochemistry Examination and Application program, Xiong learned English and went to the University of Rochester, where he entered Thomas Eickbush's laboratory researching DNA sequencing and transposable elements of the chorea gene.
 Xiong helped develop the mild-extracting method for isolating linealized and supercoiled DNA.
 He is now at University of North Carolina at Chapel Hill, looking at cell-cycle control and tumor suppression.